 With these documents, I made complaints against the Office of Tourism, American Consulate, PROFECO and one other agency dealing with specifically medical issues, the Comisión de Arbitraje Medico del Estado de Sinaloa.

 Will any of these measures yield any results?
-I know better than get my hopes up although am encouraged to fight back on such things by an occasional forum post like this one on ExpatsExchange.com about PROFECO.
+You might be encouraged to fight back by occasional forum posts like this one on ExpatsExchange.com about PROFECO.